yf13/nuttx/docs/nuttx-rv64ilp32.md

     1     1 100 RR       Task      - Running            0000000000000000 003024002096  69.3%  nsh_main
 nsh>
 ```
 The data memory reducation is in line with that of QEMU.
-Performances of a few checked apps like [getprime](https://github.com/apache/nuttx-apps/tree/master/testing/getprime) and slightly tweaked [smallpt](https://www.kevinbeason.com/smallpt/) are no worse than that of the `rv64lp64` build, and one app [calib_udelay](https://github.com/apache/nuttx-apps/blob/master/examples/calib_udelay/calib_udelay_main.c) has 15% faster result.
+Performances of a few checked apps like [getprime](https://github.com/apache/nuttx-apps/tree/master/testing/getprime) and slightly tweaked [smallpt](https://www.kevinbeason.com/smallpt/) are no worse than that of the `rv64lp64` build, and the [calib_udelay](https://github.com/apache/nuttx-apps/blob/master/examples/calib_udelay/calib_udelay_main.c) app even has 15% faster result.

 Note that this isn't a formal test due to limited set of apps at hand, but the result is basically in line with [those published results](https://mp.weixin.qq.com/s/rsF7kriYYaiWQYmHGYGjlg).